British-Oceanographic-Data-Centre/COAsT-site/content/en/docs/Examples/Notebooks/General/mask_maker_tutorial.md

 ```python
 profile_mask_means = analysis.mask_means(profile, mask_indices)
 ```

-    /usr/share/miniconda/envs/coast/lib/python3.10/site-packages/xarray/core/utils.py:494: FutureWarning: The return type of `Dataset.dims` will be changed to return a set of dimension names in future, in order to be more consistent with `DataArray.dims`.
-To access a mapping from dimension names to lengths, please use `Dataset.sizes`.

 This routine operates over all variables in the `profile` object.
 It calculates means by region preserving depth information (`profile_mean_*`) and also averaging over depth information (`all_mean_*`).
 The variables are returned with these prefixes accordingly.